yash07kain/AirBnB-clone/README.md

 # AirBnB-clone

-A web-application which is clone of Airbnb's home page.# AirBnB-clone
+A web-application which is clone of Airbnb's home page.

+## Steps to run AirBnB clone app on your local PC:

+   Open the project on your Code editor.

+### On the Terminal ->

+Install following packages to run the AirBnB clone app-

+1)  npm install @mui/material @emotion/react @emotion/styled
+2)  npm install react-icons --save
+3)  npm install @mui/icons-material
+4)  npm install react-swipeable-views —save
+5)  npm i —force react-swipeable-views-utils —save

+Atlast,

+6)    npm start

+Then the service will be locally hosted on a browswe in your computer.